Prevent Accidental Installation of Packages Outside Virtual Environment

 PIP_REQUIRE_VIRTUALENV=false pip freeze

 This website is open source.
-If you've come across a mistake please provide feedback there.
+If you've come across a mistake please let me know there.
+For other types of feedback you can reach out to me through email or social-media.